mk-fg/waterfox/README.rst

 proper error handling/indication (via popup notification), and an updated manifest to include all permissions required for that.

-This addon plus `bookmarklets.js`_ below provide an easy to tweak and use harness to run small javascript snippets in context of arbitrary pages on-demand, and can easily replace most of ad-hoc "tweak/style page contents" addons.
+This addon plus snippets like in `bookmarklets.js`_ file provide an easy to use/tweak harness to run small javascript snippets in context of arbitrary pages on-demand, and can easily replace many ad-hoc "tweak/style page contents" or UserScript addons.

 .. _bookmark-toolbar-shortcut: https://github.com/nuchi/bookmark-toolbar-shortcut
 .. _Bookmarklets to deal with annoying designs: https://www.arp242.net/bookmarklets.html